Murder of Alesha MacPhail: Search and discovery

-At 6am on 2 July, Calum MacPhail awoke for work to find that his granddaughter was not in her bed and determined that she was nowhere in the house.
+At 6am on 2 July, Calum MacPhail awoke for work to find that his granddaughter was not in her bed and established that she was nowhere in the house.
 She had never run away before, and her bike remained in the garden.
 Alesha's grandmother, Angela King, notified the police at 6:23am while the rest of the family began searching the local area and spreading word of her disappearance.
 King also made a plea on Facebook, encouraging members of the public to help.
 McLachlan noticed the missed calls from Campbell and tried phoning him.
 At 9:01am Campbell responded "Sorry doesn't matter" with two laughing emojis.
 When asked to look out for Alesha, he wrote, "Oh damn.
 Am sure she's not went too far x".

 Police Scotland began a hunt for Alesha, utilising a helicopter to help with the search.
 A coastguard volunteer began searching the shoreline at 6:55am where he discovered the kitchen knife near the MacPhail home.
 Many members of the public also joined.
 At 8:54am the police were notified by Jorge Williams, a local man who had seen King's Facebook appeal, that he had discovered Alesha's lifeless and naked body.
 She was found in a wooded area within the grounds of a former hotel, a fifteen-minute walk from the MacPhail home.
 Georgina Lochrane, who was 70 mi away in Airdrie, learned about her daughter's death via King's Facebook page before being escorted to Bute.

 A postmortem examination was conducted on 3 July 2018.
 The autopsy concluded that MacPhail received 117 injuries, some of which were caused while she was alive and some of which may have been caused by vegetation.
 Injuries to her neck and face indicated that she had been gripped, while injuries to her nose and mouth indicated that she had been smothered.
 Her genitalia sustained "catastrophic" injuries.
 The pathologist determined her death to be "the result of significant forceful pressure to her neck and face”.